Smart-Mealz/smart-meals-backend/README.md

 ## 📚 Project Background

-This project was born out of a growing demand for healthy, fast, and waste-free meal prep.
-I built SmartMealz to simulate a real-world meal kit platform — from user signup and cart handling to region-based delivery fees and admin control.
+SmartMealz was inspired by the growing demand for quick and healthy meal preparation.
+The traditional approach of grocery shopping and meal planning can be time-consuming and wasteful.
+With SmartMealz, users can order curated meal kits that come with all the necessary ingredients in exact portions, making home cooking both effortless and efficient.

+As the backend developer, I focused on building a reliable and secure API that supports core functionalities such as user authentication, dynamic pricing, order lifecycle management, and admin control over product offerings.
+The project simulates the real-world operations of a meal kit delivery service and is structured to support future scaling.

 ---